-If you have a dispute with the seller about an item or service you purchased with a credit card, you may be able to withhold payment on the credit card up to the amount outstanding for that purchase.
-There are a few exceptions to this rule as well as conditions you must meet before you withhold payment.
+If you have a dispute with the seller about an item or service you purchased with a credit card, you might be able to withhold payment on the credit card up to the amount outstanding for that purchase.
+There are a few exceptions to this rule, as well as conditions you must meet, before you withhold payment.

 Read on to learn when you can withhold payment for a credit card charge.
 (For more articles on using credit cards and dealing with credit card problems, visit our Credit & Banking Cards topic area.)